 The peer endpoint also replies with a TerminalCapabilitySetAck indicating that it has received the terminal capability set configurations.

-{Editor’s note: There are two options under study to support the signalling of CLUE messages: H.245 generic messages and/or a SCTP channel. at some point the decision between the SCTP Channel (a WebRTC Data Channel) and H.245 transport will need to be made }

 {Contributor’s note: One of the consequences of Option B is that at least the H.245 Generic message method should be supported.
 The data channel method may be supported in addition.}

 …